rweigel/hxform/README.md

 python demo/basic.py
 ```

 See also the files in the [demo](https://github.com/rweigel/hxform/tree/master/demo) directory.
-The result from executing the files is stored in a `.log` file.
+The result from executing each file is stored in a `.log` file.

 # Tests